Gimi818/InsuranceCompany/README.md

 client and calculates the price of his car insurance.
 The logic for calculating the insurance price uses data such as : client's age, engine capacity, vehicle type, vehicle price, year of production, average kilometres driven per year.
-In the next step, the application creates an individual policy assigned to the client and the car in question.
+In the next step, the application creates an individual policy assigned to the client and the car in request.
 The policy contains a unique name, policy start and end date and insurance price.
 I used a Mysql database to implement the relationships in the database one customer can have multiple vehicles and one vehicle can have one insurance policy.